Saidiya Hartman: Career

-Critical Work
+Critical work

 Hartman's major fields of interest are African-American and American literature and cultural history, slavery, law and literature, gender studies, and performance studies.
 She is on the editorial board of the journal Callaloo.

-She is the author of Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America (Oxford University Press, 1997), Lose Your Mother: A Journey Along the Atlantic Slave Route (Farrar, Straus and Giroux, 2007), and Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval (W. W. Norton, 2019).
+She is the author of Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America (1997), Lose Your Mother: A Journey Along the Atlantic Slave Route (2007), and Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval (2019).
 Hartman's work has been widely cited.

 Theoretical concepts

 Hartman introduced the idea of "critical fabulation" in her article "Venus in Two Acts".
 The term signifies a writing methodology that combines historical and archival research with critical theory and fictional narrative.
 Critical fabulation is a tool that Hartman uses in her scholarly practice to make productive sense of the gaps and silences in the archive of trans-Atlantic slavery that absent the voices of enslaved women.
 Critical fabulation takes as its point of departure the imbalances in the representation within the archive and the way that imbalance repeats slavery's structural violence.
 Critical fabulation is a means of telling "an impossible story" and revealing the mechanisms that impede its telling.
 Hartman writes: "I think of my work as bridging theory and narrative.
 I am very committed to a storied articulation of ideas, but working with concepts as building blocks enables me to think about situation and character as well as my own key terms."

 Hartman also theorizes the "afterlife of slavery" in Lose Your Mother: A Journey Along the Atlantic Slave Route.
 Hartman outlines slavery's imprint on all sectors of society as evidenced in historical archives, which live on through the social structure of the society and its citizens: "skewed life chances, limited access to health and education, premature death, incarceration, and impoverishment."
 Hartman further fleshes out the afterlives of slavery through the ways in which photographic capture and enclosure spill into domestic spaces.
 She writes: "[The hallway] is the liminal zone between the inside and outside for the one who stays in the ghetto; the reformer documenting the habitat of the poor passes through without noticing it, failing to see what can be created in cramped space."